junxit/us-congress-bills-113/derived/amendments.md

 ### 5 U.S.C. § 552

-> by striking “for public inspection and copying” and inserting “in an electronic, publicly accessible format”each place it appears;
+> by striking “for public inspection and copying” and inserting “in an electronic, publicly accessible format” each place it appears;

 | | |
 |---|---|